Dickinson Programs and Partner Programs

 Holland Union Building

-A student's date of withdrawal is determined by either one of the following:
+A student’s date of withdrawal is determined by either:

-• The date the student notifies the Center for Global Studies and Engagement in writing of his/her decision to withdraw, or the date the student is officially dismissed from the program.
+- The date the student notifies CGSE in writing of his/her decision to withdraw, or

-• A student who withdraws on or prior to the 45th day before the start date of the program will receive a 100% refund, less the non-refundable confirmation payment.
+A student who withdraws on or prior to the 45th day before the start of the program will receive a 100% refund, less the non-refundable confirmation payment.

-• A student who withdraws after the 45th day prior to the program start date, but before the actual start of the program, will receive an 80% refund of the program fee less the non-refundable confirmation payment.
+A student who withdraws after the 45th day prior to the program start date, but before the actual start of the program, will receive an 80% refund of the Comprehensive Fee (Tuition + Program Fee) less the non-refundable confirmation payment.